ansys/pysystem-coupling/doc/source/users_guide/index.rst

 This object exposes an API that allows a System Coupling analysis to be set up and solved.
 One or more such server sessions can be launched simultaneously from the client.

-In addition to providing an API for estting up and solving coupled analyses, the``Session`` objecct provides access to a few basic capabilities described in the sections that follow.
+In addition to providing an API for setting up and solving coupled analyses, the``Session`` object provides access to a few basic capabilities described in the sections that follow.

 Connection check
 ----------------